Avenues to Compromise

 Law Number One: If a bad guy can persuade you to run his program on your computer, it's not solely your computer anymore. - Ten Immutable Laws of Security (Version 2.0)

 As described earlier, applications are often installed and configured to use accounts that are granted more privilege than the application actually requires.
 In some cases, the application's documentation specifies that service accounts must be members of a server's local Administrators group or must be configured to run in the context of the LocalSystem.
 This is often not because the application requires those rights, but because determining what rights and permissions an application's service accounts need requires investment in additional time and effort.
-If an application does not install with the minimum privileges required for the application and its configured features to function, the system is exposed to attacks that leverage application privileges without any attack against the operating system itself.
+If an application doesn't install with the minimum privileges required for the application and its configured features to function, the system is exposed to attacks that leverage application privileges without any attack against the operating system itself.

 Lack of Secure Application Development Practices

 Infrastructure exists to support business workloads.
-Where these workloads are implemented in custom applications, it is critical to ensure that the applications are developed using secure best practices.
+Where these workloads are implemented in custom applications, it's critical to ensure that the applications are developed using secure best practices.
 Root-cause analysis of enterprise-wide incidents often reveals that an initial compromise is effected through custom applications-particularly those that are Internet facing.
 Most of these compromises are accomplished via compromise of well-known attacks such as SQL injection (SQLi) and cross-site scripting (XSS) attacks.

 SQL Injection is an application vulnerability that allows user-defined input to modify a SQL statement that is passed to the database for execution.
 This input can be provided via a field in the application, a parameter (such as the query string or a cookie), or other methods.
 The result of this injection is that the SQL statement provided to the database is fundamentally different than what the developer intended.
 Take, for example, a common query used in the evaluation of a user name/password combination: